 This is the first part of Goal Sprint: 7 Days to Clear Achievable Goals, should you want to complete the course, you can take the course here.

 I've often wondered why some people can achieve their goals quickly and why so many others seem to struggle.
-So I did some research and realized achieving a goal requires two things: clarity and a plan.
+So based on my work with leaders, and their teams, and some additional research I realized achieving a goal only requires two things: clarity and a plan.
+They work like a lock and key.
+One without the other is useless.
 Those who don't achieve their goals often don't have goals, they have wishes dressed up as goals.
 They also lack plans to make their goals happen.
-This completely derails their attempts to achieve their goals.
-Let's look at ways we can avoid these mistakes.
+These issues completely derail their attempts to achieve their goals.

 Welcome to Goal Sprint, seven days to clear achievable goals.
 I am so excited that you've chosen this course.
 You made a great purchase, and this course is going to help you identify, clarify, and achieve your big picture goals.